In Vitro Diagnostics Eligible for WHO Prequalification

 - recommended for use by WHO disease-specific testing guidelines.

-In addtion, a number of eligibility criteria are applied.
+In addition, a number of eligibility criteria are applied.
 That is, each product submitted for prequalification must:

 - be manufactured by the original product manufacturer